astrotuna201/ntf/README.md

 let values = try matrix.array()
 assert(values == expected, "values don't match")
 ```
-### Zero Copy Structural Casting of Uniform Dense Scalars
+### Zero Copy Structural Casting of Vector Elements
-A tensor can store and manipulate structured values.
-If they are a uniform dense type, they can be structurally recast to other types such as an NHWC tensor used by Cuda.
+A tensor can store and manipulate vector elements.
+A vector Element can be structurally recast to other types such as an NHWC tensor used by Cuda.

 __<the formatted function needs to be rewritten to perform better type specific output!>__
 ```swift